 The Cat Is Elderly/Sick

+Elderly cats or those with health issues may not feel like grooming themselves.
+Elderly cats may also have joint issues that make grooming painful.
 If a cat is sick with diarrhea or vomiting, they may get messy.
 A bath will be necessary to keep them from smelling bad and feeling worse.

 How to Give a Cat a Bath Without Water

+You can use two products to clean your cat without using water: waterless shampoo and cat grooming wipes.
 Waterless shampoos come in sprays, foams, and powders.
 Sprays can scare cats, especially if you use a spray bottle of water as a training method.
-If you decide to use spray, it’s best to spray it into your hands first instead of directly on the cat.
-It can feel like a squirt of water to them, which may make them anxious.
+If you decide to use a spray, it’s best to spray it into your hands first instead of directly on the cat.

-Powders are completely dry shampoos.
-They work to clean your cat, but you will need to use a brush to get the residue out of the coat.
-They can also cause cat hair to temporarily turn white from the coating.
+Foams are easy to massage into your cat’s coat and cover a large area.
+They provide precise applications but can be messy.
+Powders are dry shampoos.
+They clean your cat, but you must use a brush to remove the residue from the coat.
+They can also cause cat hair to turn white from the coating temporarily.

 1. Using Waterless Shampoo

-- Work up a lather with spray or foam shampoo, and use a towel to wipe off any excess.
+- Work up a lather with the spray or foam shampoo, and use a towel to wipe off any excess.
 If you’re using powder, massage it into your cat’s coat as thoroughly as possible and then brush out the excess.

 - After a gentle brushing to remove any tangles, let the cat’s coat air dry naturally.